Nonye2K3/chia/Beginners-Guide.md

 **Computer Hardware**

 *SSD drivers* : Many people are using SSD drives to create plots— or NVME drives.
-Minimum of 1 Tb each is recommend if you want to plot more than 1 plot at a time
+Minimum of 1 Tb each is recommend if you want to plot more than 1 plot at a time.

 On an older computer you can purchase a pcie adapter card-to take NVME/SSD drive as the new temp folder.
 This is internal to the PC.
 Some have tried to use a usb or firewire attached NVME/ SSD with some success.
 The first plot is sometimes created with 6 hrs each, but doing multiple plots slows to 8 hrs each.
 This pertains to creating the temp files.